Eye Exams in Fort Myers, Naples, Cape Coral & Bonita Springs

 How Should I Prepare for an Eye Examination?

-Preparing for an eye exam appointment depends on which type of eye specialist you are visiting.
+Other eye exam preparation procedures will vary depending on which type of eye specialist you are visiting.
 An optician only fills prescriptions for eyeglasses and sells contact lenses.
 An optician doesn’t offer eye health exams.
 An optometrist offers complete eye evaluations, prescribes corrective lenses, and diagnoses and treats various eye diseases.
 If you have a more complex eye disease, you may need to visit an ophthalmologist for specialized treatment or eye surgery.

 (Click to View)